SEPTEMBER 16, 2019

 These companies are said to be holding out for greater control of marketing, promotion, and access to user experience and viewership data.
 Apple is notorious for being opaque in its operations, which could jeopardize one or all of these deals.

-FOX FALTERS: In the first three months since becoming the new owner of Fox, Disney has publicly complained about Fox’s weak performance and believes there is more trouble on the horizon.
+FOX FALTERS: In the first three months since becoming the new owner of Fox, Disney has publicly complained about Fox’s weak performance.

 Apple is also said to be in discussions with HBO, a division of AT&T-owned WarnerMedia, to become part of Apple’s new service before its launch, which seems counterproductive to WarnerMedia’s plans.